On this page:

 Bureau of Meteorology climate outlook

-- There is a moderate chance (45-60%) that October to December rainfall will exceed the median across most of Victoria.
-There is a higher chance (60-70%) in central Victoria around Maryborough and in the North East.
+- There is a likely chance (55-70%) that March to May 2025 rainfall will exceed the median in East Gippsland.
+There is a near even chance (40-60%) across the rest of Victoria.

-- Maximum daily temperatures in October to December are very likely to exceed the median (>75% chance) for most of Victoria.
-There is a slightly lower chance (70-75%) in parts of Gippsland.
+- Maximum daily temperatures in March to May 2025 are very likely to exceed the median (>80% chance) across most of Victoria, with a slightly lower chance (75-80%) in some parts of the north.

 Climate driver update